spotinst/help/src/docs/ocean/features/roll.md

 2. Select a cluster from the list of clusters.
 3. Click **Rolls**.

-In the Rolls tab, you can run immediate rolls for your clusters, VNGs, and node pools or schedule your cluster and VNG rolls.
+In the Rolls tab, you can run immediate rolls for your clusters, virtual node groups, and node pools or schedule your cluster and VNG rolls.

 * The Rolls tab is empty if you have not run or scheduled a roll in this cluster.